Trial matching services

 ClinicalTrials.gov – Provides a listing of trials being conducted around the world (site based in the US).

-Alzheimer’s Clinical Trial Consortium (ACTC) established in 2017 is expected to accelerate and expand studies for therapies in Alzheimer’s disease and related dementias in the US, by supporting enhanced infrastructure for trials at 35 sites and a coordinating centre.
+Alzheimer’s Clinical Trial Consortium (ACTC) established to accelerate and expand studies for therapies in Alzheimer’s disease and related dementias in the US, by supporting enhanced infrastructure for trials at 35 sites and a coordinating centre.

 Alzheimer Prevention Trials (APT) Webstudy – works in conjunction with the ACTC in the US.
 Participants take online assessments and may be referred to trial sites and clinical trials depending on their profile of findings.